DanielAraldi/react-native-blur-view/README.md

 | `thick-material-dark`       | A blur effect that creates the appearance of a material that’s thicker than normal and is always dark.  | iOS      |
 | `thin-material-dark`        | A blur effect that creates the appearance of a thin material and is always dark.                        | iOS      |
 | `ultra-thin-material-dark`  | A blur effect that creates the appearance of an ultra-thin material and is always dark.                 | iOS      |

+## Expo

+In Expo, you need to convert to a [custom development build](https://docs.expo.dev/develop/development-builds/introduction/) or use [prebuild](https://docs.expo.dev/workflow/continuous-native-generation/).
+You can use also React Native without Expo.

 ## Contributing